 PReCePT stands for the Prevention of Cerebral Palsy in PreTerm Labour.
-The project was originally developed by the West of England AHSN in collaboration with University Hospitals Bristol NHS Foundation Trust, and involved both patients and staff.
+The project was originally developed by the West of England AHSN in collaboration with University Hospitals Bristol and Weston NHS Foundation Trust, and involved both patients and staff.

 In 2016, PReCePT was successfully rolled out to all five acute trusts in the West of England, using a Quality Improvement (QI) approach to support uptake.

 The initiative has so far prevented around seven cases of cerebral palsy in the West of England, representing potential lifetime healthcare savings in the region of £5 million and substantially more when including loss of productivity and social care costs over a lifetime.

 For every 37 mothers who receive magnesium sulphate, we can prevent one case of cerebral palsy.
 As a result of PReCePT, fewer babies will develop cerebral palsy and the quality of life of preterm babies and their families will be improved.

 Watch our videos to find out more:

 The PReCePT Programme – national adoption and spread of PReCePT

 Following the successful roll out of PReCePT across the West of England in 2016, PReCePT is one of the seven programmes being adopted and spread across the country by all 15 AHSNs during 2018-2020, funded by NHS England.
 The West of England AHSN is leading on this programme.